 Calculating Cash Flow

-The buyer sees a steady rental demand for these units, all of which stay occupied most of the time.
-But, just to be prudent, we'll calculate a 6 percent vacancy and non-payment risk to anticipate real cash flow.
-The units are all identical and rent for $900 each per month.
+You're seeing a steady rental demand for these units, all of which stay occupied most of the time, but we'll calculate a 6% vacancy and non-payment risk to anticipate real cash flow just to be prudent.

 The calculation would break down this way:

 - Gross rental income is $900 x 4 units x 12 months = $43,200 per year.

 - Your payments are $1,943 x 12 months = $23,316 per year.